hlebon/hansgarcia/src/pages/blog/share-states-and-functionalities-with-react-context/index.md

 ReactDOM.render(<App />, rootElement);
 ```

-Now our new component works!, may it is a little verbose but I like it.
+Now our new component works, may be it's a little verbose but I like it.

 This is not a detail implementation but a started point to use **React Context**.